|Hamill, R2, and Kershner on the Degobah swamp set|

 - Bobba Fett was first seen in The Empire Strikes Back right?
 Nope, technically his first appearance was in an animated segment of The Star Wars Holiday Special.
 It is the only good part of that movie.

 - Frank Oz who is the voice for the most famous little green guy in cinema history, Yoda was also the voice of the Muppet’s Miss Piggy.
 It was because of his talents that he developed with Jim Henson that saw him get the call up.
 He also did the puppetry.

 - A very early draft of the script saw Han Solo going in search of his Father-In-Law, Ovan Marekal, who has political ties with Lord Vader.
 Luke Skywalker flies to the 'Bog' Planet where he meets a frog-like Jedi named Minch, who teaches him the ways of the force.
 That's right, Yoda was frog-like and was going to be called Minch.
 Can you image it, "But Master Minch, you cannot die!"

 - In the same vein instead of the Empire finding the Rebel's hideout on Hoth, there was to be a Wampa Attack.
 Indeed, a cut scene that was reference in Empire's trailer featured C3PO removing a sign from a door which he hoped Imperial troops would enter and come face to face with captured Wampa.
 The Hoth scenes were actually shot in Norway

 - Empire was the first movie to have a number by its title in the opening credits - V. The original Star War was not called A New Hope or Episode 4, this came later.

-- That dude to which Han Solo retorts, "Then I'll see you in Hell!"? just before he heads out to find a certain missing Jedi?
-That's Cliff Clavin from Cheers AKA John Ratzenberger.
+- That dude in the Rebel Base to which Han Solo retorts, "Then I'll see you in Hell!"? just before he heads out to find a certain missing Jedi?
+That's Cliff Clavin from Cheers and the Pixar movies AKA John Ratzenberger.